Help! My Child is Struggling with Reading

 • Reading Fluency

 Upon completion of this kit, your kinesthetic children will be reading at a solid post-2nd-grade level, amply prepared to read content across the curriculum.
-As children progress through the lessons, they will be learning a lot about how they learn.
+As children progress through the lessons, they will discover a lot about how they learn.
 This is important because understanding their own learning strengths will empower them to help themselves in the future.

-4. How to help children who are struggling because they just don’t understand the structure of language.
+4. How to help children who are struggling because they just don’t understand the structure of language:

 • Don’t know how to spell